Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition

 \section{Conclusion}

-In this work, we study how the introduction of real world noise, either environmental or synthetic, affects human emotion perception.
-We identify noise sources that do not affect human perception, and hence can be used for data augmentation, leading to more robust models.
-We then study how models trained on the original dataset are affected in performance when tested on these noisy samples and if augmentation of the training set leads to improvement in performance of the machine learning model.
+In this work, we study how the presence of real world noise, environmental or signal distortion, affects human emotion perception.
+We identify noise sources that do not affect human perception, such that they can be confidently used for data augmentation.
+We look at the change in performance of the models that are trained on the original IEMOCAP dataset, but tested on noisy samples and if augmentation of the training set leads to an improvement in performance.
 We conclude that, unlike humans, machine learning models are extremely brittle to the introduction of many kinds of noise.
 While the performance of the machine learning model on noisy samples is aided from augmentation, the performance is still significantly lower when the noise in the train and test environments does not match.
 In this paper, we demonstrate fragility of the emotion recognition systems and valid methods to augment the datasets, which is a critical concern in real world deployment.